Skip to main content

-How to Break Bad Habits: A Step-by-Step Framework
+How to Break Bad Habits: 5-Step Science Framework

-How to Break Bad Habits: A Step-by-Step Framework
+How to Break Bad Habits: 5-Step Science Framework

-TL;DR: Breaking a bad habit is not about willpower or a magic 21-day countdown.
-It takes an average of 66 days, and the only reliable method is finding the cue, swapping the routine while keeping the reward, redesigning your environment, and adding outside accountability that hurts when you quit.
+TL;DR: Breaking a bad habit requires finding the cue, swapping the routine while keeping the reward, redesigning your environment, and adding outside accountability that costs something real when you quit.
+It takes an average of 66 days, not 21, and willpower alone fails roughly 90% of the time.

 In 1960, a plastic surgeon named Maxwell Maltz published a book called Psycho-Cybernetics.
 He noticed his patients seemed to take about 21 days to get used to their new faces.
 He wrote it down as an observation.
 The self-help industry turned it into gospel.

 The real number, according to a 2010 study by Lally and colleagues at University College London, is anywhere from 18 to 254 days.
 The average is 66.
-Which means if you've been trying to quit scrolling, snacking, or snapping at your partner for three weeks and feel like a failure, you're not.
-You're on schedule.
+Which means if you have been trying to quit scrolling, snacking, or snapping at your partner for three weeks and feel like a failure, you are not.
+You are on schedule.

 Here is the framework that actually works.

-Charles Duhigg popularized this in The Power of Habit, but the clinical roots go back to Nathan Azrin's habit reversal training, which is still used to treat smoking, gambling, anxiety, and OCD.
+Charles Duhigg popularized this in The Power of Habit, but the clinical roots go back to Nathan Azrin habit reversal training, which is still used to treat smoking, gambling, anxiety, and OCD.

 Every habit, good or bad, runs on the same three-part engine.